 Have you heard of MasterClass?
 One brilliant way to become more productive is by replacing your Netflix account with MasterClass.

 MasterClass is an online teaching platform where you “learn from the best.”
 And they’re not kidding, Gordon Ramsey teaches cooking, Natalie Portman teaches acting, and Serena Williams teaches tennis.

-We’ve thoroughly enjoyed the eighteen classes we took in 2019, and rank them “best” to “worst” in our MasterClass Review.
+We’ve thoroughly enjoyed the 30+ classes we’ve taken so far, and rank them “best” to “worst” in our MasterClass Review.
 Our favorite?
-The queen herself, Dr. Jane Goodall teaching conservation.
+Chris Voss teaches the art of negotiation.

 33. Win Your To-Do List